kornfeldm/StatesVisited/README.md

 StatesVisited currently supports the following features:
 * Full GUI for intuitive, user-friendly use
-* Add states (and Washington D.C) that have been visited and the year of the first visit
+* Add states and District of Columbia (Washington D.C) that have been visited and the year of the first visit
 	* A table is automatically managed
-		* The table by default is alphabetical with D.C at the top
+		* The table by default is ordered alphabetically with D.C at the top
 		* Click the header of a column to reorganize it by that column
 		* Right-click a state to remove it or edit the year
 	* Two separate percentages of states that have been visited are automatically calculated
 		* One percentage includes Washington D.C (out of 51)
-		* The other percentage is states only (out of 50)
+		* The other percentage represents the states only (out of 50)
 	* The year with the most new states visited is also calculated automatically
+* Import and Export Data
 	* Export data as:
 	  * StatesVisited (.SVisit) File
-    * This type of file is intended to backup data or share data between this application running on different machines
+	    * This type of file is intended to backup data or share data between different machines running this application
 	  * CSV File
 	    * Exports the data as a CSV file to be used with other applications
-	* Creates a column for each state that has been visited and another for the year
+		* Creates a column for each location that has been visited and another for the year
 	* Import data from:
 	  * StatesVisited (.SVisit) File
 * Most features offer keyboard shortcuts:
 	* Add Visited State (Ctrl+N)
 	* Update (Ctrl+R)